yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Q2.6: Can we try a different division of train/dev/test datasets?
 A2.6: Our goal here is to generalize for the future visits of each user we have known (we do not want to test the model performance on biased past behavior), instead of generalizing to other users whose user-id embeddings are not known to the model.
 Unlike the golden rules like "better location leads to higher price" that apply to any real estates in the world, each user has personalized behavioral pattern.

+Q2.7: How is the value of the recall rate calculated in your paper?
+For example, the top5 probability of the NYC data set is 0.xx but in the paper it is 0.xxxx.
+A2.7: It is common practice to run under different seeds and get the average value.
+We averaged the ten times results and all of them are accepted by the statistical test of p=0.01.

 Q3: What is the environment to run the code?
 And version?
 A3: We use python 3.7.2, CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all libs that we import.